felixalexandercarao/TimeLord/README.md

 maintain the same list of event timers on each different device was getting to be a royal pain.

 So I was bored one night and though to myself "shouldn't there be a web app for this?"
 Well surprisingly there wasn't.
 (At least none that I could find.)
 And so I decided, right on the spot, to make one.
+(Yeah, I'm kinda impulsive like that...)

 ## How do I use this?